ZanaHashani/ATM-Project/README.md

 (Let's suppose your bank account balance is $1,500)

 First the user has to enter a password (PIN = 123456 or whatever).
-When the password matches the system proceed toward the next features.
+When the password matches, the system proceeds to the next features:
-When a user passes sign-in procedures, he can use all these features:

 1: Withdraw Amount

-You can't withdraw more than your amount in account
+You can't withdraw more than the amount in your account

 2: Deposit Amount